 As a married woman early in my life I was exposed to and realised many of the difficulties I saw and believed were faced within my Catholic community.
 As I journeyed through the years I was drawn more and more to make what I considered a positive contribution to my faith.
-I now realise that we have all been gifted with certain attributes and I have tried to use mine for the betterment of those with whom I live and What have been the greatest challenges of your vocation?
+I now realise that we have all been gifted with certain attributes and I have tried to use mine for the betterment of those with whom I live and work.
+What have been the greatest challenges of your vocation?
+My vocation has served up many challenges to me, particularly in my Carols CD adds the sixpence A parishioner's request one Christmas morning when no organist was available at Mass has spurred parish priest of Bungendore and Braidwood Fr Mark Croker to make a CD to fill the gap.
+He recorded "Carols in the South", a collection of 20 Christmas carols, in Goulburn in November 2005 with the support of musical volunteers.
+"Many priests and parishioners have commented on the need to have something that would encourage people to join in when there is no organist," he said.

-My vocation has served up many challenges to me, particularly in my my life In the tenth in a monthly series on vocations of all kinds, we speak to Bombala parishioner Anna Vincent health.
+"In smaller parishes particularly it is becoming harder to find musicians to fill the positions at every Mass.
+Christmas Mass without carols is like the Christmas pudding without the sixpence in it.
+An organ or other instruments is the ultimate, but it can't always be done.
+I have eight centres to provide Mass and Liturgy of the Word services at over Christmas.
+I wanted to make something available that had a local touch."
+Sacred Heart Sister Duchesne Lavin encouraged behind the news my life In the tenth in a monthly series on vocations of all kinds, we speak to Bombala parishioner Anna Vincent health.
 I have learnt to cope with these and adapt my life accordingly.
 I have never let my health problems stand in the way of my work and parish life and my journey through life.
 What are the best times for you?